 The story is simple, but it works.
 You’ve been in a coma for five years.
 Your best friend is on death row.
 The Saints have disbanded.
-A trio of new gangs have taken over your turf.
-But you’re going to fix all that because you’re not just a playa anymore, you’re the Boss and that means you’re a deranged psychopath with nothing to lose.
+A trio of new gangs has taken over your turf.
+But you’re going to fix all that because you’re not just a playa anymore.
+You’re the boss, which means you’re a deranged psychopath with nothing to lose.

 The Boss of Saints Row 2 has some of the most memorable moments in the entire franchise.
 When the rival gangs hit you, the Boss hit ten times harder.
 The writers really deserve some recognition for creating grounded, but still jaw-dropping revenge kills.
 Who could forget the monster truck rally, crippling Matt the guitarist, or Shogo’s Texas funeral?
 To this day those cutscenes are some of my favorite story moments in a video game.

 While the Boss' brutality could have made Saints Row 2 unrelentingly grim, its great side characters and wacky diversions help to lighten things up.
-Pierce, Shaundi, and Gat are essentially one-note relief character mixed-in with villains ranging from hateable to borderline sympathetic.
+Pierce, Shaundi, and Gat are essentially one-note relief characters mixed in with villains ranging from hateable to borderline sympathetic.
 Their jokes still land despite this because of the wide range of interesting scenarios.

 Saints Row 2 has a ridiculous amount of content.
 Aside from the main missions, there are a ton of activities and diversions.
 The side-missions are so unusual, Volition made a trailer comparing bowling in GTA IV to spraying pedestrians with raw sewage in Saints Row 2.